jblochb/eco_genomics/population_genomics/popgen_notes.md

 The \| symbol is the pipeline in bash coding language and it is used to send output of one function to another.

 ### 09/12/2024 - Viewing VCF files and talking about filtering

-spack samtools
-samtools tview (file)
-space bar shifts right and delete key shifts left white is a q mapping score of 30 and blue text has a q score of 20 Use the question mark button to pop up a legend with what everything means
+spack load samtools samtools tview (file) space bar shifts right and delete key shifts left white is a q mapping score of 30 and blue text has a q score of 20 Use the question mark button to pop up a legend with what everything means

 In bash coding, use cd .. to go back to previous directory

+### 09/17/2024 - Filtering VCF files and performing diversity stats

+### 09/19/2024 - Diversity Differentiation

+#Today we created the 02_Diversity_Differentiation_r script.
+We created a Manhattan plot showing the Fst value for each SNP.
+We were able to separate the chromosomes and see approximately where the centromere is (there are less SNPs there).

+#This required reformatting our vcf file to the proper format and column titles that the qqman function requires.

+#Some minor helpful things to remember:
+#If you want to change the type of a value in a dataframe (such as from character to numberic), you can set the column name equal to as.numberic(colname)